Nanobubble Water

 surrounding liquid, reactive oxygen species (ROS) are generated

-breakdown of toxins within biological systems and the natural
+beneficial breakdown of toxins within biological systems and the

-ions bind to the gas/liquid interface, yet display full collapse
+occurs when ions bind to the gas/liquid interface, yet display

-and complete dissolution after several minutes in the absence of
+full collapse and complete dissolution after several minutes in

-surface charging, and may be maintained over long periods in
+forces due to surface charging, and may be maintained over long

-nanoscale forces and fluid/gas dynamics reveal many surprising
+Studies of nanoscale forces and fluid/gas dynamics reveal many

-basic metabolic processes that determine the cellular health of
+understanding of basic metabolic processes that determine the

 Use of carbon-based ceramic nozzles with Geyser Reactor

-a cost-effective solution for the efficient bulk delivery of
+represent a cost-effective solution for the efficient bulk

-carbon dioxide gas for binding with silver nanoparticles and rapid
+delivery of carbon dioxide gas for binding with silver

-absorption under ambient pressures.
-Bulk binding of gas
+nanoparticles and rapid absorption under ambient pressures.
+Bulk

-activity of hemoglobin in red blood cells, enabling high gas
+the metabolic activity of hemoglobin in red blood cells,

-absorption and bulk transmutation rates that far exceed those
+enabling high gas absorption and bulk transmutation rates that

-associated with resonant transmutation in healthy organisms, even
+far exceed those associated with resonant transmutation in

 A compact device for producing gas nanobubbles remains the only